 Are you compliant with GDPR?

 Fortunately, most organisations have had time to adapt to new GDPR rules.

 Channels that previously may have been less desirable have become more appealing to B2B marketers.
-Successful organisations have benefited through increasing spend in these areas, such as Pay Per Click and content marketing.
+Successful organisations have benefited through increasing spend in these areas, such as B2B search marketing and B2B content marketing.
 These channels have become more cost-effective in comparison to telesales and email, meaning that a diverse multi-channel marketing (and sales) strategy is vital for business growth.